openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Jobs are what you get by "Launching" a job template.
 You can monitor the status of your job to see when it has completed its run

-1) From the Data Processing/Job Templates page, find the row that contains the job template you  want to launch and click either "Launch on New Cluster" or "Launch on Existing Cluster" the right side of that row
+1) From the Data Processing/Jobs page (Job Templates tab), find the row that contains the job template you  want to launch and click either "Launch on New Cluster" or "Launch on Existing Cluster" the right side of that row

 2) Choose the cluster (already running--see `Launching a Cluster`_ above) on which you would like the job to run